apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Public Traffic
 ~~~~~~~~~~~~~~
-Public traffic is generated when VMs in the cloud access the internet.
 Publicly-accessible IPs must be allocated for this purpose in normal/public cloud installations,
-but since we are deploying merely a demo/test env, we will use a PART of our local network (from .11 to .20 or other free range)
+but since we are deploying merely a demo/test env, we will use a PART of our local network (e.g. from .11 to .20 or other free range)

 #.
 Gateway - We'll use ``172.16.10.1`` #or whatever is your physical gateway e.g. 192.168.1.1